lit-cup/javascript-practices/Project5_forkify/Guide-forkify/README.md

 - Built with **MVC architecture** for clean separation of logic.
 - Fetches recipes from a public API with **async/await**.
-- User can search recipes, view details, adjust servings, bookmark favorites, sort search result in current result page.
+- Users can search recipes, view details, adjust servings, bookmark favorites, and sort search results within the current page.
 - Clean modular structure: controllers, models, and views split by responsibility.
 - Reusable UI components and update mechanisms.